akando42/next-map/public/content/posts/12-06/index.md

 The US will then have to resort to black mailing, high deniability CIA black ops and proxy wars to stop disadvantageous energy deals like the German-Russia Nordstrom gas pipelines or China - Pakistan - Saudi Arabia partnerships.

-The increasingly better computer programs that communicate in 0 and 1, can translate as well as encrypt sensitive documents, the language and organizational barriers that once stopped a Hannibal coalition from taking on Rome can no longer not stop Google, Apple and even TikTok serving customers in all available languages.
+The increasingly better computer programs that communicate in 0 and 1, can translate as well as encrypt sensitive documents, the language and organizational barriers that once stopped a Hannibal coalition from taking on Rome can no longer stop Google, Apple and even TikTok serving customers in all available languages.

 This new form of global communication that was built on top of American infrastructure accidentally enabled the non-English speaking world to communicate without going through the American central authority.